vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
+- 3.2.0 beta_1:
+  - Initial alpha(!!) release to add scale functionality for brewing.
+Thanks to [Hoondie](https://github.com/avolmensky) for the code!
 - 3.1.0:
   - NEW FEATURE: Add support for up to 3 "Profiles", which can be used to quickly switch between different brew settings (eg. when different beans are used).
     - An individual profile comprises of following settings: